mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

-### 5.1.5   Refining Data -Addressing the Multi-Cornality for Logistic REgression
+### 5.1.5   Refining Data -Addressing the Multi-Cornality for Logistic Regression

 Per the results presented in Figure 15, following features were further identified to have correlation above 80% were dropped.